 - Grant Writing: Be a driver that keeps our programming running

-- Blue Nose Marathon 2021: Join our team and fundraise for the Talent Trust's Scholarship Fund.
-Blue Nose Marathon 2021 (date to be announced).
+- Blue Nose Marathon 2023: Join our team and fundraise for the Talent Trust's Scholarship Fund.
+Blue Nose Marathon 2023 May 19-21.
 You can run 2km, 5km, 10km, 15km, or go full in for a half or full marathon.
-Or join our Executive Director on her 5km walk.
+Sign up link will be added shortly.

 If one of the above fields speak to you and you like to know more please fill in our Volunteer Application Form or get in touch with Andrea Urquhart, NSTT Executive Director at director(at)nstalenttrust.ns.ca